jdabassett/reading-notes/301/reading-template.md

 * Did you get your API key?

-  I have an account; but am waiting to created a project and don't have a key for it.
+  I have an account; I am having trouble navigating the process.
+I need some instruction during class.